 Your Dog’s Age and Weight

-A good place to start is his age, weight and any physical ailments or disabilities.
-A good rule of thumb is 20 minutes, like we mentioned earlier but if you have an older cockapoo or one that’s battling with weight, then those 20 minutes should be a slow walk around the neighbourhood.
-If he doesn’t suffer from any heart conditions try and make sure he works up a little sweat, or pant, whichever comes first.
+An excellent place to start is his age, weight and any physical ailments or disabilities.
+A good rule of thumb is 20 minutes, like we mentioned earlier, but if you have an older cockapoo or one battling with weight, those 20 minutes should be a slow walk around the neighbourhood.
+If he doesn’t suffer from any heart conditions, try and make sure he works up a little sweat or pants, whichever comes first.
 Walking, a slow jog or even playtime with another dog is a great way to get him exercising.
 Swimming is an excellent option if there are any joint problems.

 When he’s tired, stop.
 It’s not boot camp, so there’s no need to overdo it.

 Whether it’s excess energy, behavioural issues or because the two of you like hanging out, you can add other forms of cockapoo exercise to keep you and your furbaby fit.
-Throw a flying disc or ball until you’re both a little worn out or sign up for agility training.
-It’s a great way for the two of you to bond, and it’ll challenge him physically and mentally.
+Throw a flying disc or ball until you’re both worn out, or sign up for agility training.
+It’s an excellent way for you to bond and challenge him physically and mentally.
 You’ll know if your cockapoo needs more exercise.

 Spending time at a nearby park means your cockapoo can play with other dogs.
-Just make sure his vaccinations are up to date, that the park is nice and clean, and that you practice good hygiene too, like cleaning up after him, not sharing water bowls (the dogs, not you).
+Make sure his vaccinations are up to date, that the park is nice and clean, and that you practice good hygiene, like cleaning up after him and not sharing water bowls (the dogs, not you).
 Also, make sure you have a water source for him.
 There are great portable dog water bottle-bowl combos to keep him hydrated.